notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * You can also exclude certain file patterns by prefixing the filter with a `!`;
 for example, **Filters:  `!*.bin *.*`** will exclude files matching `*.bin` from the search results, but include any other filename.
 * As of Notepad++ v8.2, you can also exclude particular folders from the search: The exclusion operator is always `!` at the beginning of the expression, so in order to distinguish folder from file, `\` should be used as prefix of the folder name/pattern, following `!`.
 That allows the exclusion of the directories under the root directory you want to search (the 1st level of matched directories).
-If users need to exclude folders with the same name (or names matched the specific pattern) in all levels, the `+` should be put between `!` and `\` to exclude them recursively.
+If users need to exclude folders with the same name (or names matching the specific pattern) in all levels, the `+` should be put between `!` and `\` to exclude them recursively.
 For example:
-    * `!\tests` will not search any files in the `tests` folder
+    * `!\tests` will not search any files in the `tests` folder,
-    * `!\bin*` will not search any files in the `bin` folder or `bin64` folder (or any other directory that matches `bin*`)
+    * `!\bin*` will not search any files in the `bin` folder or `bin64` folder (or any other directory that matches `bin*`),
-    * `!+\log*` will _recursively_ not search any files in folders that start with log (so directories like `.\log`, `.\logs`, `.\other\logfiles`, `.\many\layers\deep\log` will all be excluded from the search)
+    * `!+\log*` will _recursively_ not search any files in folders that start with log (so directories like `.\log`, `.\logs`, `.\other\logfiles`, `.\many\layers\deep\log` will all be excluded from the search).

-    *Note*: "inclusion of folder" is not allowed, and such pattern will be ignored
+    *Note*: Inclusion of subfolders of excluded folders is not allowed, and any such pattern will be ignored.

-* As of Notepad++ v8.2, if you hover your mouse cursor over the **Filters:** label, a helpful popup will show example syntax for you
+* As of Notepad++ v8.2, if you hover your mouse cursor over the **Filters** label, a helpful popup will show example syntax to you.
 * Please also note that the PathMatchSpec() Windows API is being used for the **Filters**, as its behavior departs from cmd.exe wildcard parsing sometimes.
-* To find only files that have no extension, you cannot just say `*.`, because of quirks in the PathMatchSpec().
-Instead, you can search for any file that _doesn't_ have at least one letter in the extension: `!*.?*`
+* To find only files that have no extension, you cannot just say `*.`, because this would still include a `.`.
+Instead, you can search for any file that _doesn't_ have at least one letter in the extension: `!*.?*`.

 The **Directory** is the containing folder for where to search.
 It has three options that affect its behavior:

-* **☐ Follow current doc** ⇒ if checked, it will default to searching the folder that contains the current active document (this sets the `fifFolderFollowsDoc` in `config.xml`).
+* **☐ Follow current doc** ⇒ If checked, it will default to searching the folder that contains the current active document (this sets the `fifFolderFollowsDoc` in `config.xml`).
-* **☐ In all sub-folders** ⇒ if checked, it will recursively search sub-folders of the given folder.
+* **☐ In all sub-folders** ⇒ If checked, it will recursively search sub-folders of the given folder.
-* **☐ In hidden folders** ⇒ if checked, it will search hidden sub-folders as well as normally-visible sub-folders.
+* **☐ In hidden folders** ⇒ If checked, it will search hidden sub-folders as well as normally-visible sub-folders.

 ### Find in Projects tab

-Find in Projects allows both finding and replacing.
-The files used for this operations are specified by the following check marks:
+Find in Projects allows both finding and replacing search items in [Project Panels](../session).
+The files used for these operations are specified by the following check marks:

-* **☐ Project Panel 1** ⇒ if checked, all files listed in Project Panel 1 will be included into the search/replace operation
+* **☐ Project Panel 1** ⇒ If checked, all files listed in Project Panel 1 will be included into the search/replace operation.
-* **☐ Project Panel 2** ⇒ if checked, all files listed in Project Panel 2 will be included into the search/replace operation
+* **☐ Project Panel 2** ⇒ If checked, all files listed in Project Panel 2 will be included into the search/replace operation.
-* **☐ Project Panel 3** ⇒ if checked, all files listed in Project Panel 3 will be included into the search/replace operation.
+* **☐ Project Panel 3** ⇒ If checked, all files listed in Project Panel 3 will be included into the search/replace operation.

 Only Project Panels which are currently open can be searched.
 The checkmarks of Project Panels which are not currently open are grayed out.